Last Will and Testament Template, Free Download 2026

 Debt and Tax Payment Instructions

 Specify how outstanding debts, funeral expenses, estate administration costs, and any estate or inheritance taxes should be paid.
 Options include paying from the residuary estate before distribution, allocating tax burdens proportionally among beneficiaries, or designating a specific account or asset to cover these obligations.
+Consult the IRS estate tax guidelines to understand current exemption thresholds and filing requirements.
 Clear instructions prevent disputes among beneficiaries about who bears the cost of estate settlement.

 No-Contest (In Terrorem) Clause